ozgurtt/tetrominoes/README.md

 ## Disclaimer

-This is one of the first projects I have attempted when deciding I want to do programming again.
-(Please, be indulgent.)
+This is one of the first projects I attempted when I decided that I wanted to become a web developper.
+(Please, be indulgent!)

 Pull requests are of course welcome.